 - Commission Directive 2010/77/EU of 10-11-2010 prolonging 39 substances

 - Review on pesticides and cancer (Chemtrust, 2010)

 The pesticide approval system is heavily relying on the science the decisions are based upon.
-Up to now, mainly tests performed by chemical industry are considered in the evaluation.
-Scientific journals, where independent scientists use to publish their articles on, are not considered on a standard base.
+Up to now, mainly tests performed by the chemical industry are considered in the evaluation.
+Scientific journals, where independent scientists use to publish their articles, are not considered on a standard base.
 PAN-Europe made a comparison between the long-term tests of a few pesticides.
-This long term test leads to a NOAEL (concentration considered to have no negative effects on the studied animal) based on this test, PAN-Europe compared industry tests and open scientific literature.
-Remarkably in many cases a lower (more toxic) effect could be found looking at the open literature.
+This long-term test leads to a NOAEL (concentration considered to have no negative effects on the studied animal) based on this test, PAN-Europe compared industry tests and open scientific literature.
+Remarkably in many cases, a lower (more toxic) effect could be found looking at the open literature.

 Independent literature shows Carbendazim is a very dangerous chemical toxin, causing malformations in the foetus at very low doses and it is not known if a safe level exists.
 Carbendazim is capable of disrupting chromosome unfolding, can cause infertility and cancer.

 People are exposed to Carbendazim in food (2-4% of all tests are positive) and health standards are exceeded in cucumbers, mandarins, pears and oranges.
 Pears from Spain and Cyprus are contaminated most, possibly by illegal use.

 Industry tests of Du Pont to get approval in the EU are very incomplete and the level of genotoxic impurities is unknown.
 Du Pont additionally didn’t supply available mutagenic studies, thereby misleading regulators.